Gurukiran2000/M1_batterypacksoc_app/1_Requirements/README.md

  * Oppurtunities - 1]Can be used to find the exact motor rating that is required for the vehicle 2]Easier approach to implement battery pack designing in EVs.

   * Threats -    1] Fully charged battery is assumed in SOC determination that may not be the case             everytime

+##5W's and 1H
+* What -To determine the terminal battery voltage and thereby estimate state of charge

+* Why-Designing battery pack requires tjhe amount of terminal voltage required.

+* When-During the designing of battery pack.

+* Where-In industries that manufacture EV's.

+* Who-Engineers involved in application of battery  managemenet systems in electric vehicles.

+* How-Taking nominal parameters into consideration and coding according to the flowchart that is proposed.